jasonsahl/Phylomark/README.md

 v_1_2: fixed potential problem with read orientation prior to fragment alignment
 v_1_3: fixed the script structure, added additional scripts and README details
+v_1_4: Huge overhaul.
+Blastall changed to blast+.
+Took away the need for using MUGSY
+       alignments.
+Now scales better to hundreds to thousands of genomes

 -to install Phylomark, enter the directory and type: